timfeathers/planterbox/README.md

 ## notes

+x - make on create templates load more than one in sequence

-new file: .timignore
+x- new file: .timignore
-create in project folder on create() and update on rm, r, cpy
+    x- create in project folder on create() and update on rm, r, cpy x- changed to .plbox

 will copy work with git files? do i need to re init instead for new copy